• Skip to primary navigation

 I love the story April Foolishness by Teresa Bateman and illustrated by Nadine Bernard Westcott!

+Basically, the grandkids are visiting Grandma and Grandpa at the farm on April 1st.
 While Grandpa is busy cooking himself a tasty breakfast, the kids keep coming in from outside telling him of some disaster: the chickens are out, the goats are stampeding and the pigs are helping themselves to the vegetable garden…you get the idea.

 The entire time, Grandpa plays it cool knowing that the kids are trying to pull his leg.
 At the end, though, Grandma fools Grandpa into thinking it’s NOT April Fool’s Day and he runs outside expecting to find disaster, only to find he’s been conned by his own wife!

 I love the twist at the end, and my 3 year old son thought the entire book was incredibly funny too!
-The text is rhyming and engaging and the pictures are colourful and hilarious!
+The text is rhyming and engaging and the pictures are colourful and hilarious.

+I highly recommend this book for preschoolers and up.
+As I said – even as an adult, I enjoyed the delightful humour.
 I also liked the fact that the prank in this book was completely harmless and intended to be funny – a perfect model for an April Fool’s Day prank.

-April Foolishness Ideas!
+April Foolishness Ideas

 If you’re now looking for ideas to celebrate this fun day with the kids – be sure to check out these links for tons of harmless and kid-appropriate pranks to play on family members and friends.

-April Fool’s Day Pranks for kids at Kids Activities Blog has tons of ideas and so does this April Fools Pranks roundup post from The Realistic Mama.
+April Fool’s Day Pranks for kids at Kids Activities Blog

 April Foolishness Book Recommendation